 How much is a Councillor paid?

 There is no salary for being a Councillor.
-However all Councillors are paid a basic allowance of around £10,000 a year to meet travel and other costs and to reflect the time it takes to be a Councillor.
+However all Councillors are paid a basic allowance (around £11,000 p.a. in 2017/18) to meet travel and other costs and to reflect the time it takes to be a Councillor.

-If a Councillor becomes a Cabinet Member or Committee Chairman they will also receive an additional special responsibility allowance to reflect the extra work and responsibility they have taken on.
+If a Councillor becomes a Member of the Executive or Committee Chairman they will also receive an additional special responsibility allowance to reflect the extra work and responsibility they have taken on.
+Full details of these allowance entitlements, and allowances paid to each Councillor last year, are published on the Council website.

 What training and support can a Councillor expect?

-Every Councillor is offered the opportunity to discuss their training and support needs with officers.
-All Councillors are given access to the training they need to help them become fully effective in their role.
+The Council is very keen that every new Councillor is given the training and support they need to get quickly 'up and running'.
+We offer a thorough Induction Programme and each new Councillor is offered the opportunity to discuss their training and support needs with officers.
+All Councillors will be given access, both upon their election and for the whole of their service on the Council, to the training they need to help them become fully effective in their role.

 Does a Councillor get time off work?